 Step 2: Update your firmware

 The firmware is the integral software that keeps your router functioning.
-While router firmware doesn’t upgrade as often as something like computer operating systems, it does receive occasional updates, especially when there’s a big security problem.
+While router firmware doesn’t upgrade as often as computer operating systems, it does receive occasional updates, especially when there’s a big security problem.
 Your next step should be to download any new router firmware so that any router vulnerabilities that might exist are patched.
 For this, you will need your router login information.

 Step 3: Update any related apps